MySQL Index Tuning Basics

 level

-This is similar to case 3 because the index usage stops when the range condition is used.
+This is because, as in Case 3, the index usage ends when the range condition is used.

 prefecture_id